cosmiinn75/fitness-tracker-api/README.md

 1. Highest weight
 2. Highest repetitions when weight is equal
 3. Highest RIR when weight and repetitions are equal
-4. Most recent workout date when the previous values are equal
+4. Most recent workout date
-5. Deterministic workout and set ordering for any remaining tie
+5. Deterministic workout and set ordering for remaining ties

-The paginated endpoint performs this selection directly in MySQL.
-It uses:
+The paginated endpoint performs this selection directly in MySQL:

 ```sql
 ROW_NUMBER() OVER (